S.T. Lord Minto FD51

 1.3.1914: Launched by Cochrane & Sons Ltd, Selby (Yd.No.599) for Yorkshire Steam Fishing Co Ltd, Hull as LORD MINTO.

 28.5.1914: Registered at Hull (H105).
+John McCann & Edward Cartwright designated managers.

 6.6.1914: Completed.

 5.1915: Requisitioned for war service as a minesweeper (1-12pdr) (Ad.No.1516).
+Based Dover.

 17.10.1921: Sold to Pickering & Haldane’s Steam Trawling Co Ltd, Hull.
+John McCann & Edward Cartwright designated joint managers.

 14.3.1924: Sold to J. Marr & Son Ltd, Fleetwood.
+James A. Robertson designated manager.

-12.1.1925: Sold to The Active Fishing Co Ltd, Fleetwood (E. Towne, manager).
+12.1.1925: Sold to The Active Fishing Co Ltd, Fleetwood.

 6.6.1925: Hull registry closed.

 12.6.1925: Registered at Fleetwood (FD51).
+Alan Marr designated manager.

-26.10.1936: In gale force winds and heavy weather off St. Kilda, Bosun William Wilson Crewdson was washed overboard and drowned.
+26.10.1936: In gale force winds and heavy weather off St. Kilda, Bosun, William Wilson Crewdson was washed overboard and drowned.

-9.1939: On a trip to St. Kilda grounds (Sk.
+9.1939: On a trip to St. Kilda ground (Sk.
 Charles Pennington); eleven crew.

 18.9.1939: Trawling 30 miles NW of St. Kilda.
-1900 hrs stopped in position 58.09N 09.17W by U-boat (U.35); tried to escape and made radio message.
+7.00pm. stopped in position 58.09N 09.17W by U-boat (U.35); tried to escape and made radio message.
 Examined i.a.w.
 Prisenordnung (Prize Regulations) Art.54.
 Seized along with ARLITA (FD188) and NANCY HAGUE (FD133).
-As boats not considered safe for crew, transferred to NANCY HAGUE.
-Sunk by gunfire in position 57.51N 09.28W.
-At 2047 H M destroyers SOMALI (P.No.F33) and MATEBELE (P.No.F26) detached to assist.
-Also sunk by gunfire, ARLITA (FD188), but NANCY HAGUE (FD133) allowed to take both crews onboard and return to Fleetwood.
+As boats not considered safe for crew*, transferred along with crew of ARLITA to NANCY HAGUE which allowed to return to Fleetwood.
+Both vessels sunk by gunfire in position 57.51N 09.28W.
+At 8.47pm.
+H M destroyers SOMALI (P.No.F33) and MATABELE (P.No.F26) detached to assist.

-(Crew (all Fleetwood unless stated) – Sk.
-Charles Pennington; Arthur Dutton, Mate; J. R. Rogers, Bosun; T. Hudson Ch.Eng; R. Neill, 2nd Eng; G. Halliday; Bertram Lee; W. Sharples; J. Beadle, Liverpool, deckhands; W. Kneale, Knott End, fireman; Robert Pooley, cook; Herbert Coplin, wireless operator.)
+*Crew (all Fleetwood unless stated) – Sk.
+Charles Pennington; Arthur Dutton, Mate; J. R. Rogers, Bosun; T. Hudson Ch.Eng; R. Neill, 2nd Eng; G. Halliday; Bertram Lee; W. Sharples; J. Beadle, Liverpool, deckhands; W. Kneale, Knott End, fireman; Robert Pooley, cook; Herbert Coplin, wireless operator.

 Click to enlarge images